delkano/f3-jsonapi/readme.md

   * The base controller is mostly written, only lacking query parameters (filters, pagination and so)
   * A restricted controller, for those objects that can only be accessed by their creators, is written but untested
-  * Setup is still to be written
+  * Setup is written but yet untested
-  * For now, Controllers must be extended to be used.
-The objective is for this not to be needed for trivial cases.